 Many successful former and ongoing fundraisers have given our entire community the opportunity to contribute to the schools’ growth.
 Today, the KATCH Auction and Annual Appeal help provide and sustain outstanding academic and athletic programs, professional development, campus ministry programs and a rich community environment, enabling Kennedy Catholic to meet new challenges and extend our current achievements.
 Many will remember participating in the World’s Finest Chocolate sale and annual food drive – both grand traditions.

 In 2004, Archbishop Alexander Joseph Brunett appointed Mike Prato to be our fifth principal.
 Shortly thereafter, guided by the feedback of the Archbishop to foster and advance the Catholic identity of the school, the school name was changed to John F. Kennedy Catholic High School.
-Mike Prato currently serves as the school President after Nancy Bradish was named principal in the spring of 2020.
+Mike Prato served as the school President until his retirement in the spring of 2020.
 Guided by the Archdioceses of Seattle, his successor Matthew Mohs took on the role of President/Principal to begin the 2020-2021 academic year.

 Kennedy Catholic graduates receive incredible scholarship awards to attend countless universities and colleges.
 Lancers excel in academics, yet are talented artists, athletes, musicians, humanitarians, and servant leaders.
 In the nearly fifty years since the first graduating class of 1970, John F. Kennedy Catholic High School has graduated over 9000 alumni who are proud to be called “Lancers for Life.”